Stay Spicy and Save with a Monk's Chai Subscription

 Is green cardamom safe for pregnant women?

 Yes, when used in culinary amounts, green cardamom is generally considered safe for pregnant women.
-However, it's advisable to consult with a healthcare provider for personalized recommendations.
+However, it's best to consult with your healthcare provider for personalized advice.

 Can green cardamom help with bad breath?